neo4j/graphql/.changeset/fluffy-pillows-flow.md

 "@neo4j/graphql": patch
 ---

-Setting resolvable to false no longer prevents queries and mutations for a type from being generated.
+Federation: Setting `@key` resolvable to false no longer prevents queries and mutations for a type from being generated.